openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 It has the `rtherm` id.
 Multiple Things can be added if more than one thermostat is to be controlled.

+## Discovery

+Auto-discovery is supported if the thermostat can be located on the local network using SSDP.
+Otherwise the thing must be manually added.

 ## Binding Configuration

 The binding has no configuration options, all configuration is done at Thing level.